mronkain/artmr/README.md

 ## Installation

 Install with `pip install artmr`.
-Currently tested only on Linux and Mac.
+Should work on Linux, Mac or Windows.
 Start the program with `artmr`.
 If you encounter errors about "Unknown locale: UTF-8, add these lines to `~/.bash_profile`:
 ```